 How to Get an Engineering Degree Fast

-- Be a full-time student.
+- Earn your degree full-time.
 If you have the opportunity to enroll as a full-time student and complete as many credit hours as possible per semester, you’ll be able to finish your engineering degree faster.

-- Take a CLEP exam.
+- Take a College-Level Examination Program® (CLEP) exam.
 If you know everything that’s being discussed in a course and don’t want to sit through it, take a CLEP exam.
-CLEP exams evaluate your engineering knowledge and award college credit that you can use to cut your program time.
+CLEP exams evaluate your engineering knowledge and award college credit that you can use to cut your program time.²

-- Sign up for the winter interim session.
+- Take classes during the winter interim session.
 Not all schools close down for winter break, especially online schools.
-If you happen to be enrolled in one of those schools, be sure to enroll in their winter interim sessions to catch up on some credits.
+If you’re enrolled in one of those schools, consider enrolling in their winter interim sessions to catch up on some credits.

 - Transfer credits.
-Previously-completed degrees are helpful when it comes to accelerating your graduation.
+Previously completed degrees can help accelerate your graduation.
 Be sure to transfer as many credits as possible from those degrees to expedite the process.

 What Is the Fastest Online Engineering Degree?

-The fastest online engineering degree is the Master of Engineering in Civil Engineering from the University of New Mexico.
-This program can be completed in one year instead of two, through eight-week courses.
-It is for people with previous knowledge and professional experience in civil engineering looking for career advancement.
+The fastest online engineering degree is the Master of Engineering in Civil Engineering from the University of New Mexico.³ This program can be completed in one year instead of two, through eight-week courses.
+It is designed for individuals with prior knowledge and professional experience in civil engineering who are seeking career advancement.

 Fastest Online Engineering Degrees: The Basics